Communication of Patient Rights

 - Know what hospital rules and regulations apply to their conduct as patients.

 - Expect reasonable continuity of care for the illness or injury for which they are hospitalized.
-For services provided in the hospital, they have the right to know in advance what appointment times and physicians are available.
-Patients have the right to expect that the hospital will provide a mechanism whereby they are informed by their physician or a delegate of the physician of their continuing healthcare requirements for the present illness or injury following discharge.
+For services provided in the hospital, they have the right to know in advance what appointment times and providers are available.
+Patients have the right to expect that the hospital will provide a mechanism whereby they are informed by their provider or a delegate of the provider of their continuing healthcare requirements for the present illness or injury following discharge.

 - Express concerns, grievances or suggestions for improvement regarding their care.
 They are encouraged to start by telling a nursing staff member or a nursing manager or supervisor who is on duty.
-Patients can expect a response will be received in each instance.
+If the response is not satisfactory you may do any of the following:

 - Request and receive pastoral care/spiritual services while hospitalized.
 They can request that a specific member of the clergy be contacted or they can ask to see the hospital’s chaplaincy program clergy person who is on call.